-Children might sleeptalk more regularly if they’re excited or worried about something, such as a concert, a holiday or a test.
-Talking with your child about the event in a calm and supportive way might help reduce night-time chatter.
+Children might sleeptalk more regularly if they’re excited or worried about something, like a concert, a holiday or a test.
+Talking with your child about the event in a calm and supportive way while she’s awake might help reduce sleeptalking.

 Sleeptalking doesn’t harm your child.
-But it can be annoying for anyone who shares a room with the child.
+But it can be annoying for anyone who shares a room with him.
 If it keeps other children awake, you might have to change the sleeping arrangements.

-Talking during sleep doesn’t mean that your child is worrying about anything, or that your child has psychological concerns.
-But if you want to double-check, talk to a professional.
+Talking during sleep doesn’t necessarily mean that your child is worried or has a mental health problem.
+But if you’re concerned about your child, talk to a professional like your GP.